APayerl/DependencyOrderRule/README.md

 # DependencyOrderRule

 This is a custom rule for the Maven Enforcer Plugin.
-The rule checks the order of dependencies in your Maven project and throws an exception if they are not in the correct order.
+The rule checks the order of your dependencies and dependencyManagement dependencies of your Maven project and throws an exception if they are not in the correct order.

 - [Prerequisites](#prerequisites)